 Like many Escape campervan renters, you could stay at Furnace Creek, which is open all year.
 The campsite takes reservations from Oct 15 – Apr 15 and is first-come first-served during the other months.
 Other popular campsites like Sunset or Texas Springs are closed for the summer, due to intense heat.
 They don’t take reservations at any time.

 For out-of-the-way campsites, make your way over to Mesquite Spring or Wildrose.
 Or give dispersed camping a go just outside Death Valley in your Escape campervan.
 Just remember, dispersed camping sites don’t have any modern amenities, so use the Leave No Trace principles.

 Book An Escape Campervan And Experience Death Valley National Park Today!

 There’s no better time than now to see why a Death Valley National Park campervan rental is the best way to road trip!
 To begin your campervan trip, book your reservation today.
-Or phone 877-270-8267 to personally talk with our reservations team.
+Or call us at 1-877-270-8267 to personally talk with our reservations team.
 Then start counting down to your perfect road trip!